 Each Jeroo knows four relative directions and four compass directions as shown in table A.3.
-Each direction must be written in UPPER CASE.
+It is suggested that each direction be written in UPPER CASE.
 The relative direction HERE refers to the Jeroo's current location.
 The HERE direction is only useful with the Boolean method isFlower.